unraid/docs/docs/unraid-os/guides/configuring-time-machine.md

 ## Unraid and Time Machine Setup

-Before you begin, make sure **SMB** is enabled in the Unraid webgui by going to:
+Before you begin, make sure **SMB** is enabled in the Unraid WebGUI by going to:

 1. Settings \--\> SMB under "Network Services"